Ústí nad Labem District: Economy

-The largest employers with its headquarters in Ústí nad Labem District and at least 1,000 employers are:
+The largest employers with headquarters in Ústí nad Labem District and at least 1,000 employees are:

-The largest industrial employers with its headquarters in Ústí nad Labem District and at least 500 employers are:
+The largest industrial employers with its headquarters in Ústí nad Labem District and at least 500 employees are:

 Transport

 The D8 motorway from Prague to Ústí nad Labem and Czech-German border passes through the district and constinues further to Dresden.

 Ústí nad Labem District is an important junction.
 An important railway line from Prague to Dresden runs through it.
 The Elbe is used for ship transport.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: